François Viens

 François Viens (born March 7, 1975) is a retired Canadian racquetball player from Delson, Quebec.
 Viens was a doubles specialist during his career usually playing on the right side.
 He won four Canadian Championships in doubles, one with Corey Osborne, and three with Vincent Gagnon, with whom he also won the 2007 Pan American Championships.

 Junior years

-At Junior Nationals in 1990 in Regina, Viens won both Boy's U14 Singles and Doubles with Kane Waselenchuk - even though Waselenchuk was 8 at the time.
-He would go on to win Boy's Singles U16 in 1992 and U18 in 1994, and another Boy's Doubles title in 1993 with Kelly Kerr for five Canadian Junior Championships overall.
+At Junior Nationals in 1990 in Regina, Viens won both Boys' U14 Singles and Doubles with Kane Waselenchuk - even though Waselenchuk was 8 at the time.
+He would go on to win Boys' Singles U16 in 1992 and U18 in 1994, and another Boys' Doubles title in 1993 with Kelly Kerr for five Canadian Junior Championships overall.

 Senior career

 Viens won his first Canadian Championship in Men's Doubles in 2003 with Corey Osborne.
 That victory helped them get selected for the 2003 Pan American Games in Santo Domingo, Dominican Republic.

 That event was Viens's first appearance on Team Canada, and he and Osborne came away from Santo Domingo with bronze medals, after losing in the semi-finals to Mexicans Alvaro Beltran and Javier Moreno.
 They defeated Bolivia in the quarterfinals, 15-7, 15-7, which Viens said was the tournament highlight for him.

 Viens played doubles with Tom O'Brien at the 2004 Pan American Championships, and they earned bronze medals, losing in the semi-finals to Americans Mike Dennison and Shane Vanderson, 15-8, 15-14.

 Viens and Corey Osborne tried to defend their Men's Doubles title at the 2004 Canadian Championships, but lost in the semi-finals to Brian Istace and Kris Odegard, 9-15, 15-2, 11-6.

 Viens first played doubles with Vincent Gagnon at the 2004 National Team Doubles Selection Event in Calgary, where they finished third.

 Viens and Gagnon lost in the final at the 2005 Canadian Championships to Mike Green and Brian Istace, 15-6, 15-5, after defeating Kris Odegard and Ryan Powell in the semi-finals.

 At the 2006 World Championships Viens played singles, which was the only time he did that on Team Canada.
 He defeated Japan's Akio Shimizu in the Round of 16, 15-3, 15-4, but lost to Mexican Gilberto Mejia in the quarter-finals, 15-1, 15-6.
 In the team competition, Viens helped Canada to a silver medal finish, losing to the USA in the final.